playfulprogramming/playfulprogramming/content/blog/figma-compose-line-height/index.md

 # Preface
 For the entirety of this article, I have defined 3 different concepts that will help illustrate the differences between how Figma and Compose draw their text.

-- `Text bounds:` The minimum height required for the text vector.
+- `Text vector bounds:` The minimum height required for the text vector.
 - `Line height:` Defines the height of the line.
 Figma and Compose perform this differently.
 - `Text container:` The outer bounds of the text.